 • Staff training: employees are the face of a business.
 Successful businesses ensure that their staff understand Black Friday promotions and can answer customer questions promptly and accurately.

 • Preparing for increased traffic: website servers have to handle the extra load as online traffic surges.
 Coordination with IT teams to test a server’s capacity is done beforehand, with any necessary adjustments being made before Black Friday starts.
 This avoids crashes and slow loading times during the event.
+Many retailers set up virtual waiting rooms during Black Friday, allowing them to digitally queue customers to ensure the surging traffic doesn’t crash or slow down their website

 • Excellent customer support: great customer service teams can efficiently handle the higher number of inquiries, returns, and exchanges during and after the event.
 Support is also offered through various channels, including phone, live chat, email, and others.